Rykomi/testrepo/README.md

 testrepo
 ========

-This is just some random rubbish, so I can teach my fabulous Kitty Assistant how to use GitHub.
+This is just some random rubbish, so I can teach my fabulous Kitty Sleepyhead how to use GitHub.

+if (code === code) {do another code;}